David-Maisonave/Axter-Stash/plugins/FileMonitor/README.md

     - The frequency field does support **days** and **seconds**.
       - **seconds** is mainly used for test purposes.
       - The use of **days** is discourage, because it only works if FileMonitor is running for X many days non-stop.
         - For example, if days is used with 30 days, FileMonitor would have to be running non-stop for 30 days before the task is activated.
-If it's restarted at any time durring the 30 days, the count down restarts.
+If it's restarted at any time during the 30 days, the count down restarts.
-        - It's recommended to use weekday based syntax over using days, because many restarts can occur durring the week or month, and the task will still get started as long as FileMonitor is running durring the scheduled activation time.
+        - It's recommended to use weekday based syntax over using days, because many restarts can occur during the week or month, and the task will still get started as long as FileMonitor is running during the scheduled activation time.
   - **weekday Based**
     - Use the weekday based syntax for weekly and monthly schedules.
     - Both weekly and monthly schedules must have a **weekday** field and a **time** field, which specifies the day of the week and the time to start the task.